The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 5. Use Non-recourse Leverage and Pay No Tax

-With a Solo 401(k) Plan, a plan participant can make a real estate investment using a non-recourse loan (a loan not personally guaranteed by the plan participant) without triggering the Unrelated Debt Financed Income Rules and the Unrelated Business Taxable Income (UBTI or UBIT) tax (IRC 514).
-For 2023, the highest UBTI tax rate is 37%, However, the non-recourse leverage exception found in IRC 514 is only applicable to 401(k) qualified retirement plans and does not apply to IRAs.
-In other words, using a Self-Directed SIMPLE IRA to make a real estate investment involving non-recourse financing would trigger the UBTI tax if there was greater than $1000 of net income associated with the loan.
+With a Solo 401(k) 9lan, a plan participant can make a real estate investment using a non-recourse loan (a loan not personally guaranteed by the plan participant) without triggering the Unrelated Debt Financed Income Rules and the Unrelated Business Taxable Income (UBTI) tax (IRC 514).
+For 2024, the highest UBTI tax rate is 37%, However, the non-recourse leverage exception found in IRC 514 is only applicable to 401(k) qualified retirement plans and does not apply to IRAs.
+In other words, using a SIMPLE IRA to make a real estate investment involving non-recourse financing would trigger the UBTI tax if there was greater than $1,000 of net income associated with the loan.

 6. Open the Account at Any Local Bank